TelosLabs/giving-connection/README.md

 cd gc
 ```

 **For the remainer of these instructions, please keep your terminal at this directory.
-To confirm your current directory in case you need to restart your terminal later, please run `pwd` now and you'll see the current direcory that your terminal is in.**
+To confirm your current directory in case you need to restart your terminal later, please run `pwd` now and you'll see the current direcory that your terminal is in.
+You can also just open the project in Visual Studio Code, if you want, and start a Terminal session there.**

 #### Installing dependencies
 Finally, we will install the project dependencies and run any other required commands.